dancryer/dancryer.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 title: Dan Cryer
 description: >-

 ---

 Hello!
-I’m Dan Cryer, a web development and technology specialist living in Bollington, Cheshire.
-I now help manage the technical team at Gear4music.com as the Head of Technical Operations.
+I’m Dan Cryer, a technical leader and software development specialist based in Cheshire UK.
+I currently lead the technical team at Gear4music.com as Technical Operations Director.

-I am a full stack developer with a focus on PHP, MySQL and related technologies.
-My primary interest is in back-end development, server management, APIs and PHP optimisation.
+I come from a software development background, specialising primarily in DevOps, PHP, Database techologies, .NET and related technologies.
+These days my role is more about leadership, people management and effective delivery of work within technology teams.